johnmarshall80/PandoraCoW/README.md

 which are replaced by `submitBatch.sh` according to the settings you specify.
 The `arguments` are passed to `pandoraJob`, which actually run pandora.

-`pandoraJob` is a simple executable bash file that first runs the setup script, and then execute the Pandora binary with the specified settings.
+`pandoraJob` is a simple executable bash file that first runs the setup script, and then executes the Pandora binary with the specified settings.
-You can modify this if you any custom behaviour, e.g. copying after pandora runs.
+You can modify this if you require any custom behaviour, e.g. copying/moving files after Pandora finishes.